 - Rewilding Position Statement

-The country policy working groups work in collaboration with the Strategic Policy Panel and CIEEM Policy Team and, where appropriate, with the relevant Geographic Section Committee(s) and Country Project Officers.
+The country policy working groups work in collaboration with the Strategic Policy Panel and CIEEM Policy Team and, where appropriate, with the relevant Geographic Section Committee(s) and Country Project Officer(s).

-- Keep an eye out for opportunities for policy engagement.
+- Scan for opportunities for policy engagement.

 - Where possible, help with gathering contacts and setting up meetings to communicate our policy positions and build relationships.